evidhai/notes-techpechu-com/pages/CloudTrail.md

 - Log Integrity #exam-revise
 	- What if someone modifies your logfiles to erase evidence?
 		- With Log integrity api we can verify for
-			-
+			- Modification or deletion of CloudTrail log files
+			- Modification or deletion of CloudTrail digest files -